Reduction for joint tax payment

 As a consequence of Law 8/2021, of June 2, which reforms the civil and procedural legislation to support people with disabilities in the exercise of their legal capacity ( BOE of June 3), judicial resolutions establishing the extension or rehabilitation of parental authority will only be taken into account until a new judicial resolution is issued to replace it.

-Likewise, after the aforementioned Law 8/2021, the references made in article 82 of the Personal Income Tax Law to extended or rehabilitated parental authority must be understood as being made to judicial resolutions that establish representative guardianship for children of legal age with disabilities when this is exercised by the person or persons to whom parental authority would correspond if the child were a minor.
+Likewise, after the aforementioned Law 8/2021, the references made in article 82 of the Law of PIT In the case of extended or reinstated parental authority, judicial resolutions establishing representative guardianship for disabled adult children must be understood to have been made when this is exercised by the person or persons who would have parental authority if the child were a minor.

 Note: This reduction will not apply when the taxpayer lives with the father or mother of any of the children who are part of his or her family unit.